Heat Biologics COVID-19 Vaccine Demonstrates

 About Heat Biologics, Inc.

 This press release includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 on our current expectations and projections about future events.
-In some cases, forward-looking statements can be identified by terminology such as may, should, potential, continue, expects, anticipates, intends, plans, believes, estimates, and similar expressions.
-These statements are based upon current beliefs, expectations and assumptions and include statements regarding the completion of enrollment in the Phase 2 trial in Q2 2019, planned announcement of interim data in the fourth quarter of 2019, the belief that Heat is the first company to present clinical data in advanced NSCLC with patients whose prior checkpoint inhibitor treatment has failed , plans to file a Phase 1 Investigational New Drug (IND) for our next-generation therapy (HS-130) in the first half of 2019 , plans to submit the filing of an IND application for PTX-35 in the first half of 2019, the suggestion that the addition of HS-110 to nivolumab may restore responsiveness to treatment after tumor progression on prior checkpoint inhibitor therapy, being on track to receive of an additional $6.9 million in CPRIT grant funds for PTX-35 within the next few months and Heats capital being sufficient beyond completion of its Phase 2 HS-110 trial.
-These statements are based on managements expectations and assumptions as of the date of this press release and are subject to a number of risks and uncertainties, many of which are difficult to predict that could cause actual results to differ materially from current expectations and assumptions from those set forth or implied by any forward-looking statements, including the ability of Heats therapies to perform as designed, to demonstrate safety and efficacy, as well as results that are consistent with prior results, the ability to enroll patients and complete the clinical trials on time and achieve desired results and benefits, Heats ability to obtain regulatory approvals for commercialization of product candidates or to comply with ongoing regulatory requirements, regulatory limitations relating to Heats ability to promote or commercialize its product candidates for specific indications, acceptance of its product candidates in the marketplace and the successful development, marketing or sale of products, Heats ability to maintain its license agreements, the continued maintenance and growth of its patent estate, its ability to establish and maintain collaborations, its ability to obtain or maintain the capital or grants necessary to fund its research and development activities, and its ability to retain its key scientists or management personnel, its ability to successfully integrate Pelican, and the other factors described in Heats most recent annual report on Form 10-K and other filings with the SEC.
-The information in this release is provided only as of the date of this release and the company undertakes no obligation to update any forward-looking statements contained in this release based on new information, future events, or otherwise, except as required by law.
+In some cases, forward-looking statements can be identified by terminology such as "may," "should," "potential," "continue," "expects," "anticipates," "intends," "plans," "believes," "estimates," and similar expressions.
+These statements are based upon current beliefs, expectation, and assumptions and include statements such as the vaccine expanding human-HLA-restricted T-cells against immunodominant epitopes of SARS-CoV-2 Spike protein, the selected vaccine antigen being appropriate for human testing, measured cytokines, produced by anti-viral CD4 T-cells, suggesting that an optimal immune response is being generated in response to our vaccination and this platform playing an important role as a standalone vaccine or in combination with other antibody-generating vaccines by engaging both the humoral and cellular arms of the immune system to stimulate more robust prophylactic protection.
+These statements are subject to a number of risks and uncertainties, many of which are difficult to predict, including, the ability of the vaccine to expand human-HLA-restricted T-cells against immunodominant epitopes of SARS-CoV-2 Spike protein, the ability to validate the selected vaccine antigen for appropriate for human testing and to generate an optimal immune response, the ability of this platform to play an important role as a standalone vaccine or in combination with other antibody-generating vaccines, the ability of Heat's therapies to perform as designed, to demonstrate safety and efficacy, as well as results that are consistent with prior results, the ability to enroll patients and complete the clinical trials on time and achieve desired results and benefits, Heat's ability to obtain regulatory approvals for commercialization of product candidates or to comply with ongoing regulatory requirements, the ability of Heat together with researchers at the University of Miami to develop an effective proprietary COVID-19 vaccine, regulatory limitations relating to Heat's ability to promote or commercialize its product candidates for specific indications, acceptance of its product candidates in the marketplace and the successful development, marketing or sale of products, Heat's ability to maintain its license agreements, the continued maintenance and growth of its patent estate, its ability to establish and maintain collaborations, its ability to obtain or maintain the capital or grants necessary to fund its research and development activities, its ability to continue to maintain its listing on the Nasdaq Capital Market and its ability to retain its key scientists or management personnel, and the other factors described in Heat's most recent annual report on Form 10-K for the year ended December 31, 2019 filed with the SEC, and other subsequent filings with the SEC.
+The information in this release is provided only as of the date of this release, and Heat undertakes no obligation to update any forward-looking statements contained in this release based on new information, future events, or otherwise, except as required by law.

 Media and Investor Relations Contact